The DNP-PH is offered at WSU Spokane, WSU Tri-Cities, and WSU Vancouver.

-The Doctor of Nursing Practice (DNP) in Advanced Population Health (APH) focuses on the health of populations, while providing a background in assessment, pharmacology, and pathophysiology.
+The Doctor of Nursing Practice (DNP) in Population Health (PH) focuses on the health of populations, while providing a background in assessment, pharmacology, and pathophysiology.
 Health policy, epidemiology, and health promotion concepts are integrated into the curriculum.
-While a master’s degree in APH is also available, the DNP prepared APH graduate will gain enhanced skills in interprofessional collaboration, application of evidence-based practice, health information systems, organizational systems, and leadership.
+While a master’s degree in PH is also available, the DNP prepared PH graduate will gain enhanced skills in interprofessional collaboration, application of evidence-based practice, health information systems, organizational systems, and leadership.

 Two pathways are available:

 - Faculty roles in public and private settings

 Students must have a Washington State RN license and have worked as a full-time nurse for at least one year to be eligible to apply.
 To learn about other pre-application requirements, visit the DNP Application & Admission page.